One to one online counselling and psychotherapy

 For those dealing with more complex needs, such as ongoing anxiety, depression, low self-worth, relational difficulties, trauma, CPTSD, or personality-related challenges, I offer open-ended, longer-term psychotherapy.
 Our work might include exploring early attachment wounds, learning emotional regulation, or working through deep-rooted patterns that may be shaping your present.
 This process unfolds gently and collaboratively.

-My approach is integrative, drawing from CBT, attachment theory, person-centred therapy, DBT, mindfulness-based methods, and gentle somatic work.
+My approach is integrative, drawing from CBT, attachment theory, person-centered therapy, DBT, mindfulness-based methods, and gentle somatic work.
 Therapy with me is both structured and intuitive, combining evidence-based techniques with relational depth.
 We might sit with what hurts, trace it back with care, or work with the body when words aren’t enough.

 Above all, therapy with me is a relationship.
 It’s built on empathy, honesty, and trust, not just between you and your therapist, but also in how you begin to meet yourself.